amethystaurora-robo/EWS_Gottwald/README.md

 8. Where does edge state fit in to this??

-  Probability comes out to 0.04%, 4/10,000 trajectories expected to collapse - this does not hold up in the stochastic model.

 ## Introduction
 The Atlantic Meridional Overturning Circulation (AMOC) is a large current in the Atlantic ocean's whose northward heat transport maintains a relatively mild climate compared to countries at similar latitudes.
 This climate sub-system also affects other systems, which provides motivation for research into mechanisms of its collapse.
 Said collapse can be achieved by an influx of freshwater, reaching a tipping point through either rate-induced (R-tipping) or bifurcation-induced (B-tipping.
 Alternatively, the AMOC can collapse through random inputs such as wind stress, stochastic precipitation changes, atmospheric variability, or other system variability \cite{weijer2019stability, cini2024simulating}.
 This random input of variables is known as noise-induced (N-tipping), and, due to limits to its predictability \cite{mehling2024limits}, is an important topic of further research.
 N-tipping experiments are achieved through timescale separations between interacting climate sub-systems (such as the ocean and the atmosphere) where the slower system is forced to tip based on stochastic variability in the faster system \cite{lohmann2024melancholia}.
 One can imagine that, as an example, the atmosphere's timesteps are at a ratio of 1000:1 of the oceanic timescale.
 This means that as the atmosphere conducts cycles, the integrated effect of the atmosphere looks like a random variable in the ocean.
 In the case of the research on the Gottwald model, the faster atmosphere evolves on a timescale which approaches infinity.
 In practice, this chaotic variability has often been represented instead as additive white noise, $\frac{dT/dt} = f(T) + a(dW)$, where $dW$ is a Wiener process and $a$ is the amplitude of the additive noise.
 In the low-noise limit where $a < 1$ (check on this), random processes each have very low probabilities of occurring, so that the probability of stochastic processes occurring in sequence in the same direction decreases exponentially with number of events.
 For this reason, the probability of each path to collapse is an order of magnitude different from the next least unlikely path.
 It follows, therefore, that there is one path which is the least unlikely, and therefore the most likely to be approached in a noise-induced collapse.
 This path is known as the $instanton$, and as the system approaches the phase space of the instanton, it can be assumed that the system is headed towards collapse.